 I am Benjamin Niedzielski, an independent Software Developer.
 On this site, you can find information about me and my work in software development, pedagogy, and the field of Digital Humanities.

-For the past few years, I have worked closely with B Capital, leading integrations and Data Engineering initiatives.
-I have worked heavily in Python, PHP, SQL, and AWS during this time, though I am comfortable jumping across languages and technologies.
+In my most recent role, I worked closely with B Capital, leading integrations and Data Engineering initiatives.
+I worked heavily in Python, PHP, SQL, and AWS during that time, though I am comfortable jumping across languages and technologies.

 I have also held several roles in UCLA’s RomeLab project.
 I have worked in Unity (C#), D3.js, SPARQL, and Python to assemble interactive visualizations for research on the Roman Forum and funeral.